shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-multi-breakdown.md

 ![Overview of the legacy breakdown](../images/apps/multi-breakdown-breakdown.png)

-You can select one more more items and hit update selected.
+You can select one more items and hit update selected.
 This will switch the items to use the latest version of the content.

 ### Scanning the Scene